-Unlike most pet-friendly hotels, this 158-room boutique property--open since late June--does not charge a pet fee and does not restrict larger dogs.
+Unlike most pet-friendly hotels, this 158-room boutique property does not charge a pet fee and does not restrict larger dogs.
 (In other words, feel free to bring your Great Dane for the night!)
-Dogs are allowed in the rooms (dog beds, as well as food and water dishes, provided) and in the outdoor-dining area at Tre Rivali, the hotel's Mediterranean-inspired restaurant that is run by former "Top Chef" contestant Heather Terhune.
-Upon arrival, the dog is greeted with a treat and his or her name written on the chalkboard in the lobby.Continue to 2 of 8 below.
+Dogs are allowed in the rooms (dog beds, as well as food and water dishes, are provided) and in the outdoor-dining area at Tre Rivali, the hotel's Mediterranean-inspired restaurant that is run by former "Top Chef" contestant Heather Terhune.
+Upon arrival, the dog is greeted with a treat and his or her name written on the chalkboard in the lobby.Continue to 3 of 9 below.

 Camp Bar (Wauwatosa location)

 This North Woods-themed bar (think taxidermy and plaid textiles) debuted in Shorewood in 2012, followed by Wauwatosa in 2014 and, earlier in 2016, in the Third Ward.
 At the Wauwatosa location is plenty of outdoor seating so you can chill with your dog and have a beer.
 Celebrated for its Bloody Marys, Cranky Al's pizza (from nearby) can be ordered for some sustenance with whatever beverage you choose.Continue to 4 of 9 below.

 Colectivo Coffee (Lakefront location)